rishikesh-negi/ToteM97/README.md

 - 👋 Hi, I’m @ToteM97
-- 👀 I’m interested in Coding and developing
+- 👀 I’m interested in coding and developing apps, web development, webapps, solidity, crypto, NFTs, etc.
-- 🌱 I’m currently learning Javascript from scratch
+- 🌱 I’m currently learning Javascript from scratch.
 - 💞️ I’m looking to collaborate on ...
+I'll stick to learning for now :)
 - 📫 How to reach me : rishinegi97@gmail.com

 <!---